raffis/kjournal/docs/index.md

 [![Artifact HUB](https://img.shields.io/endpoint?url=https://artifacthub.io/badge/repository/kjournal)](https://artifacthub.io/packages/search?repo=kjournal)

-kjournal closes the gap between long-term log storage and your client. kjournal is a kubernetes api server which makes your long-term log storage available as vanilla kubernetes api.
+kjournal closes the gap between long-term log storage and your client. kjournal is a kubernetes api server which makes your longterm log storage available as vanilla kubernetes api.
 With kjournal you can easily access container logs from old (and current pods) as well as other long-term logs including out of the box support for kubernetes audit events.
 Want to access logs with kubectl or kjournal cli?
 We got you!

+## Documention

+Want to get started?
+Please read the documentation [here](https://raffis.githubpages.io/kjournal).